Can Chickens Eat Potatoes? (Nutrition, Advantage, Feeding Tips)

 Even though boiling such potatoes reduces the amount of solanine in them, the chemical can build up in the body to cause more fatal issues.
 Besides, not all parts of these potatoes are safe for your chickens.

 While chickens are generally omnivores, they are picky as well.
 They might turn their noses at foods you expect them to eat.
-Before you make potatoes constant in their treats, check if your chickens like them and if they aren’t allergic.
-For instance, if you notice that your chickens become ill after eating potatoes, you shouldn’t continue with the treatment.
+Before making potatoes constant in their treats, check if your chickens like them and aren’t allergic.

 6 Reasons Why You Should Give Your Potatoes